VenusChhantel/PMAT-WriteUp/1-2.BasicDynamicAnalysis/RAT.Unknown.exe.md

 Now in Remnux machine, INetSim was runned for network simulation.
 After that the sample was executed again.

-This time, the sample again try to reach serv1[.]ec2-102-95-13-2-ubuntu[.]local and successfully resolute to IP of the Remnux machine and start connection over 80 and request 'msdcorelib.exe' as shown in Wireshark capture.
+This time, the sample again try to reach serv1[.]ec2-102-95-13-2-ubuntu[.]local and successfully resolute to IP of the Remnux machine and start connection over port 80 and request 'msdcorelib.exe' as shown in Wireshark capture.

 <image src="../Images/RAT.Unknown.exe4.png" caption="" alt="" height="" width="" position="center" command="fit" option="" class="img-fluid" title="" >